praveen686/ATAR/README.md

 # Genie-Trader

-Welcome to the Genie-Trader GitHub repository!
-The home to the ever evolving algorithmic microservice system that makes Genie tick.
-Scalable (local&cloud) end-to-end endpoints for all of our API's, and more.
+Welcome to the Genie Trader GitHub repository!
+Here you'll discover our innovative algorithmic and statistical modeling platform designed for traders.
+Genie Trader is a microservice system that expertly manages intricate processes, creating a seamless and self-consistent environment.

+In its early stages, our platform is currently focused on providing modular code that allows experienced developers and traders to create customized pipelines.
+As the project evolves, we plan to expand and incorporate scalable cloud-based solutions and end-to-end integration with various APIs.

-We encourage contributions from everyone, no matter how small.
-Thank you for taking the time to visit this repository, and we look forward to working with you!
+We invite and appreciate contributions from everyone, regardless of the scale or scope.
+Thank you for visiting our repository, and we're excited to collaborate with you on this groundbreaking project!

 ## Quick Start Guide to the codebase for New Contributors